godotengine/godot-docs/tutorials/scripting/resources.rst

 .. note::

-    Even if you save a built-in resource, when you instance a scene multiple times, the engine will only load one copy of it.
+    Even if you save a built-in resource, when you instantiate a scene multiple times, the engine will only load one copy of it.

 Loading resources from code